 Step 7: In the last step, set the toggle button off under the real-time protection and restart your computer to see if the error exists or not.

 While you are transferring a file or a folder from one device to another.
 You need to keep in mind that the format of both the devices may be different, this can cause the issue to occur.
-You can format it in NTFS and it can solve your problem.
+You can format it in NTFS and it can fix your unspecified error.
 These are the steps to do it;

 Step 1: Press Windows key + "E" and file explorer will open.
 You need to go to this PC now.
 You will see all the drives here.